SnowConvert: Function References for Teradata¶

 Returns a varchar

-with the complete name of a month
+containing the full name of a month

 Usage example¶